Skip to main content

 A Stocks and Shares ISA allows you to invest up to £20,000 each year without having to pay capital gains or UK dividends tax.

-We’re unable to provide advice on tax, but you can read more about this on the government website here.
+We’re unable to provide tax advice, but you can read more about this on the government website here.

 Did this answer your question?